DoctorMcKay/node-steam-user/README.md

 **Works when anonymous.** Gets current IP addresses for servers with given SteamIDs.

 ### getProductChanges(sinceChangenumber, callback)
 - `sinceChangenumber` - The changenumber of the last known changelist.
 You will get changes which have occurred since then and now.
-Use 1 to request all changes ever.
+You won't get any info except the current changenumber if you request more than around 5,000 changenumbers in the past.
 - `callback` - Called when data is available
 	- `currentChangenumber` - The changenumber of the newest changelist
 	- `apps` - An array of objects for apps which have changed.
 Each object has these properties: